 This is a securities class action against Synchrony and certain of its senior executives (collectively, Defendants) under Sections 10(b), 20A, and 20(a) of the Securities Exchange Act of 1934 and SEC Rule 10b-5 promulgated thereunder.
 The action alleges that during the Class Period, Synchrony falsely represented that its consistent and disciplined underwriting practices had led to a higher quality loan portfolio than those of its competitors.
 In truth, Synchrony relaxed its underwriting standards and increasingly offered private-label credit cards to riskier borrowers to sustain growth.
 The truth about Synchrony’s credit standards began to be revealed on April 28, 2017, when the Company announced disappointing first quarter 2017 earnings driven by poor loan performance.

 Following this disclosure, the Company represented that it had tightened credit standards, but falsely characterized those underwriting changes as modest.
 In fact, the Company had made significant modifications to its underwriting policies, but concealed that these modifications were damaging its relationships with its retail partners, including Walmart.
 Defendants concealed from investors that Synchrony’s retail partners were pushing back on these underwriting changes.
 Specifically, during Synchrony’s January 19, 2018 earnings call, Defendant Keane (Synchrony’s then-CEO) told investors, “We are not getting any pushback on credit.”

 On July 26, 2018, multiple news outlets reported that Walmart had chosen a competitor to replace Synchrony.
 Together, these two disclosures caused Synchrony’s shares to decline nearly 14%.
 Then, on November 1, 2018, Walmart sued Synchrony accusing the Company of improper underwriting in connection with the Walmart/Synchrony credit card program.
 As a result of this disclosure, Synchrony shares declined by over 10%.

 Judge Bolden held oral argument, by phone, on Defendants’ motion to dismiss our complaint on March 26, 2020.
 On March 31, 2020, he issued an order granting Defendants’ motion to dismiss in its entirety and dismissing our claims with prejudice.
 This decision also rendered moot our motion for partial modification of the PSLRA stay.
 Judge Bolden held that the complaint failed to allege the falsity of any of the alleged false statements.
 We are currently appealing this decision before the Second Circuit Court of Appeals.
-Oral argument on our appeal before the Second Circuit is currently scheduled for November 12, 2020.
+Lead Plaintiff argued its appeal before the Second Circuit on November 12, 2020.
 On February 16, 2021, the Second Circuit affirmed in part and reversed in part Judge Bolden’s order granting Defendants’ motion to dismiss.

 On May 17, 2021, Defendants filed a renewed motion to dismiss the Amended Complaint.
 Lead Plaintiff filed its opposition to this motion on July 1, 2021.
 On August 2, 2021, Defendants filed a reply in further support of their motion to dismiss.
 On February 11, 2022, the Court denied Defendants’ motion to dismiss, but apparently sustained only the last corrective disclosure, on July 12, 2018.